sowmya1730/FSL-for-Effective-Categorization-and-Recommendation-of-Low-Frequency-Products/README.md

 📚 **Project Overview**
 =========================
 This project leverages Few-Shot Learning (FSL) to improve the categorization of low-frequency products with minimal labeled data and enhances recommendations using Contextualized Late Interaction over BERT (ColBERT) combined with session-based and product-specific features.
-This dual approach ensures accurate categorization and recommendations while remaining computationally efficient.

 **Approach**
 =========================